mentos1386/dotfiles/README.md

 To make this work, [night theme switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) extension is needed and configured to use `scripts/sunrise.sh` and `scripts/sunset.sh` as "run commands".

-### MacOS support.

-Best effort.
-Known issues are:
- - neovim has dbus dependencies (for theme switching).